 History, tourist information, and nearby accommodation

-On the east side of the property is a 16th century lodging built for monks from Balmerino Abbey who travelled here to buy fish.
+On the east side of the property is a 16th-century lodging built for monks from Balmerino Abbey who travelled here to buy fish.
 The museum is a former winner of the Museum of the Year award.
 Within the museum are a collection of historic boats, a restored wheelhouse, a fishmonger's shop, and a large collection of historic photographs.

-Famous natives of Anstruther include Dr Thomas Chalmers, the first Moderator of the Assembly of the Free Church in Scotland, whose bithplace is marked by a plaque on the High Street.
+Famous natives of Anstruther include Dr Thomas Chalmers, the first Moderator of the Assembly of the Free Church in Scotland, whose birthplace is marked by a plaque on the High Street.
 Another native was Lieutenant Andrew Waid, who left money to establish the Waid Academy for local education.

 Regular boat trips leave Anstruther harbour for the Isle of May, one of the best places in Scotland for viewing seabirds.

 The harbourside area is lovely, one of the prettiest on the East Neuk.
 Towards the western end of the harbour is the medieval mercat cross of Anstruther Easter, much worn by the passage of time.
 Still further west, where Wightman's Wynd turns north to join High Street, is a section of wall that is all that remains of Dreel Castle, built by Sir William Anstruther.

 Though these historic buildings help add to the general ambience of Anstruther, two buildings in particular draw visitors.
 The first is obvious - its the Scottish Fisheries Museum, housed in a historic set of buildings around a courtyard.
 However, probably the most popular visitor destination is the Anstruther Fish Bar on East Shore street, a serial winner of the Best Chip Shop in Scotland award.